PINTO0309/onnx2tf/README.md

 ```
 Perform error checking of ONNX output and TensorFlow output.
 Verify that the error of all outputs, one operation at a time, is below a certain threshold.
 Automatically determines before and after which OPs the tool's automatic conversion of the model failed.
 Know where dimensional compression, dimensional expansion, and dimensional transposition by `Reshape` and `Traspose` are failing.
 Once you have identified the problem area, you can refer to the tutorial on [Parameter replacement](#parameter-replacement) to modify the tool's behavior.

 `-ois` an option to overwrite the input OP to a static size if it has undefined dimensions. `-cotof` option checks the accuracy of all OPs one by one. `-cotoa` is the error value of the threshold for determining an accuracy error.
+If there are undefined dimensions in the input OP, it is better to fix them to the static geometry to improve the accuracy of the accuracy measurement.
 ```
 $ onnx2tf -i mobilenetv2-12.onnx -ois input:1,3,224,224 -cotof -cotoa 1e-1
 ```